An economic forecast

 The housing market attributed to 50% of the US economy.
 Essentially as prices rise, consumers re-finance homes.
 Instead of paying down debt, they take out equity.
 They keep their mortgage payments the same because of lower interest rates.
 This refinancing has supported about half of the economic growth.
 The problem is this will end as interest rates start to rise and the housing prices correct.

 The Canadian dollar has appreciated about 30% against the US dollar.
 While some experts argue for a Canadian dollar at par with the US, Craig feels that is not sustainable over a longer period of time.
 Proper parity is probably in the 80 to 85 cent range.
-Canada would face some sever economic ramifications if the Canadian dollar rose above 95 cent level.
+Canada would face some severe economic ramifications if the Canadian dollar rose above 95 cent level.

 Craig’s two cents